IDeliverable/FastRsyncNet/README.md

 Unlike the Octodiff which is based on SHA1 algorithm, the FastRsyncNet uses xxHash64 as a default algorithm.
 Usage of xxHash64 allows for significant faster calculations and smaller signature size.

-The SHA1 is also supported so FastRsyncNet is 100% compatible with Octodiff.
+FastRsyncNet 1.x.x supports also SHA1 and is 100% compatible with Octodiff.

 ## Install [![NuGet](https://img.shields.io/nuget/v/FastRsyncNet.svg?style=flat)](https://www.nuget.org/packages/FastRsyncNet/)
 Add To project via NuGet: